MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-bot-search.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 > [!NOTE]
-> The Dynamics 365 for Customer Engagement apps bot for Teams is currently only available for organizations in the North American region.
+> The Dynamics 365 bot for Teams is currently only available for organizations in the North American region.

-The Dynamics 365 for Customer Engagement app for Teams bot feature allows you to interact with Dynamics 365 for Customer Engagement apps to find, display, and update the records within Microsoft Teams conversations.
+The Dynamics 365 app for Teams bot feature allows you to interact with Dynamics 365 for Customer Engagement apps to find, display, and update the records within Microsoft Teams conversations.

-Find and open the Dynamics 365 for Customer Engagement apps bot.
-Open **Chat** on the left side of the Teams app, and then select **Dynamics 365 for Customer Engagement apps**.
+Find and open the Dynamics 365 bot.
+Open **Chat** on the left side of the Teams app, and then select **Dynamics 365**.

 The **Conversation** tab opens with the welcome message sent by the bot.
 Select **Sign in**.